Colour & TypographyModern Graphic Design

 However, some studies do indicate that serifs can improve readability under certain conditions:

-- Low-quality printing – Serif fonts maintain legibility when printed under less-than-ideal conditions, such as a laser printer running low on toner.
+• Low-quality printing – Serif fonts maintain legibility even under less-than-ideal conditions, such as when a laser printer is running low on toner.

 So, while serifs don't provide definitive readability benefits in most digital situations today, they can enhance legibility for tiny types.
-This explains why many newspapers continued using serif body copy in the digital age.
+This explains why many newspapers continue to use serif body copy in the digital age.

 Perceived Credibility and Authority

-Beyond potential impacts on readability, serif fonts confer other advantages.
+Beyond their potential impact on readability, serif fonts offer other advantages.
 The classical heritage of serif designs lends an air of credibility and authority.

-Some studies indicate that serif fonts are perceived as more formal than sans-serifs.
-Readers more easily accept information presented in a serif font as trustworthy and legitimate.
+Some studies indicate that serif fonts are perceived as more formal than sans-serif fonts.
+Readers are more likely to accept information presented in a serif font as trustworthy and legitimate.

 This perceived authority makes serif fonts an intelligent choice for applications like: